Embracing Grace This Christmas

-At the core of stress, worry, and anxiety are demands that we can neither keep up with nor satisfy.
-But in Live the Let-Go Life, readers can expect to see how they can walk in a greater measure of the Lord’s grace, which is all about supply—supply that’s greater than any demand they’ll ever face.
-They’ll also find a great analogy explaining how God is constantly supplying to us what we need.
-And it’s worry and anxiety that prevent His supply from flowing freely in our lives.
+At the core of stress, worry, and anxiety that we all face today are demands that we can neither keep up with nor satisfy.
+In that book, Live the Let-Go Life, readers can expect to see how they can walk in a greater measure of the Lord’s grace, which is all about supply—supply that’s greater than any demand they’ll ever face.
+I also share a great analogy explaining how God is constantly supplying to us what we need.
+And how it’s worry and anxiety that prevent His supply from flowing freely in our lives.

-What else can they expect?
-Powerful, scriptural truths that will nip stress at its root and bring freedom from the stranglehold of all kinds of anxiety.
-Folks will also find many testimonies from precious people who have received breakthroughs from stress that they never thought possible.
+As people surrounded by demands on every front that can trigger all sorts of worries, we all need to immerse ourselves in powerful, scriptural truths that will nip stress at its root and bring freedom from the stranglehold of all kinds of anxiety.
+Apart from this, I would encourage all who are struggling with stress and anxiety to read or hear the many testimonies of precious people who have received breakthroughs from stress that they never thought possible.
 If God did it for them, He can do it for you too!

 It’s because these seemingly innocent states of emotion, if left unchecked, can make us resort to unhealthy behaviors like binging or depending on drugs to cope, and can develop into psychosomatic illnesses, depression, and even suicidal tendencies.
 They can cause us to completely self-destruct.
 That’s why it’s important to learn how to let go of stress, anxiety, and worry quickly before they spiral into something serious.